chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - The **constructor's prototype object** is the object that the the instance object(inheriting object) created by a constructor inherits from.
     - When you call a function `Foo` with the `new` keyword, JavaScript sets the new object's prototype to the current value of `Foo`'s `prototype` property.
     - The inheriting object's prototype references `Foo.prototype`.
-    - Even if you assign `constructor.prototype` to a different object, the inheriting object's prototype does not change: it's still the original constructor's prototype object defined during the constructor's invocation.
+    - Even if you assign `constructor.prototype` to a different object, the instance object's prototype does not change: it's still the original constructor's prototype object defined during the constructor's invocation.
+    - Even if we define a methods on the constructor's`prototype` object after we create an instance object, it becomes available to that instance object.
+That is because objects hold a reference to their prototype object, if the prototype object changes in some way, the changes are reflected in the inheriting object as well.
   - Constructor's prototype object also contains a `constructor` property.
 The `constructor` property points back to the function itself.
   - Note: constructors <u>don't inherit</u> from the constructor's prototype object.
 - <u>**An object's prototype**</u>:

   - In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.